interfect/odrive-copy/README.md

 # odrive-copy
 Recursive copy script for odrive to copy files from could to cloud.

+This script is intended to allow batch copy operations between [clouds accessible to odrive](https://www.odrive.com/links?catid=all), including:

+* Amazon Cloud Drive
+* Google Drive
+* OneDrive
+* S3
+* B2
+* Not-actually-cloud things like FTP, SFTP, and WebDAV

+This script was written after Multcloud failed repeatedly to copy a few hundred gigabytes of data from Amazon Cloud Drive to Google Drive, and competing cloud migration serrvices offered to do it for preposterously high prices.
+It does need to download and upload each file, so if you want faster transfers or are worried about transfer quotas you may want to run it on a VPS.

 ## Usage Instructions (for Migrading from Amazon Cloud Drive)

 In light of the recent banning of the open-source Amazon Drive clients by Amazon, the usage of `odcopy.sh` will be explained in the context of migrating from Amazon Cloud Drive to Google Drive.